pranab/hoidla/README.md

 or any other stream computation framework

 ## Philosophy
-* Plain java API that can ve used from any stream computation framework
+* Plain java API that can be used from any stream computation framework

 ## Blogs
 The following blogs of mine are good source of details.
 These are the only source